 A Tale of Blue Tiffany Boxes

-Recently a certain person, who shall remain nameless, was cleaning out and reorganizing the entire basement where I live.
+Recently a certain person, who shall remain nameless, was cleaning out and reorganizing the entire downstairs.
 Sounds helpful and productive, right?
-Well, I thought so… and I was happy at the idea of a nice, pristine basement with all my things tucked cozily away.
+Well, I thought so… and I was happy at the idea of nice, pristine rows of storage with all my things tucked cozily away.
+Something like where they store the Ark at the end of Indiana Jones.

 A few days later, after getting hooked on Sophie Shohet’s Youtube channel, I started thinking about selling some old stuff I never use on eBay.
-She posted a video suggesting this as a logical idea which reminded me ‘that’s on my to do list’!
+Sophie posted a video suggesting the benefits of cleaning out your closet and making a return on your investments by selling on eBay.
+It reminded me ‘that’s on my to do list’!
 From fifteen years ago.

-*Side note: Even if you don’t think ‘luxury fashion’ is your scene, still check Sophie Shohet’s channel out: She’s beautiful, she’s doing interesting things in gorgeous London, and it’s all fancy as fluff.
+*Side note: Even if you don’t think luxury fashion is your scene, still check Sophie Shohet’s channel out.
+She’s beautiful, she’s funny, she’s doing interesting things in London, and it’s all fancy as fluff.

 Searching for Old Treasures to Sell

 Off I set to the basement to find some old wallets, purses, and other items that might be worth enough to spend time listing in an eBay auction.
 I knew I had a big basket full of random bits including two leather wallets that were still in the boxes with the price tags on.
 They were both gifts, brand new and never used.
-I never liked leather, even before going vegan, so I thought might as well list them.
+I never liked leather, even before going vegan, so off to new homes they go.

-It took me a while, but I found the big basket that I remembered contained a hoard of random treasures such as wallets, wedding favors, and old earrings.
-The reason the search took me so long was because the basket was flipped over… and completely empty, which I discovered one second later.
+It took me a while, but I finally found the giant wicker basket that contained this hoard of random treasures.
+Beside the wallets, it housed an assortment of wedding guest favors, old earrings, and small travel mementos.
+The reason the search took me so long can only be described as malevolent.
+I discovered basket, flipped over, worse for the wear… and completely empty.

 Instantly my mind raced back to the basement cleaning – the truckload of junk taken to the landfill – and then to the ten different times I made a point of putting this particular basket with the ‘to keep’ stuff and expressly saying that this was NOT TRASH.